7 Steps for Penetration Testing: Why Penetration Testing?

 Step 1: Planning

 Planning is the first steps for penetration testing.
-In this step, the client (organization) and the penetration testers clearly define logistics, expectations and objectives of the test.
-During this planning phase, the penetration testers work with your organization to understand your business, technical details and security risks.
+In this step, the client (organization) and the penetration testers clearly define the logistics, expectations, and objectives of the test.
+During this planning phase, the penetration testers work with your organization to understand your business, technical details, and security risks.

-The penetration testers also address the testing tools and techniques which will use in penetration testing period.
+The penetration testers also address the testing tools and techniques that will be used in the penetration testing period.

-In this article, we have mentioned some best penetration testing tools which will use by penetration tester.
+In this article, we have mentioned some best penetration testing tools that will be used by penetration testers.

 Step 2: Reconnaissance

-In this penetration testing steps, penetration tester’s main focus is to collect much information about the target system such as application architecture, development platform, DNS, operation system, open ports, IP address, network topology, server, and security devices.
+In this penetration testing step, the penetration tester’s main focus is to collect much information about the target system such as application architecture, development platform, DNS, operation system, open ports, IP address, network topology, server, and security devices.

 If a pentester knows the details information about the target, then he can easily find out the vulnerabilities of a system.

-It is noted that, an expert hacker will spend maximum time in this phase because these sensitive information is very helpful to hack the system.
+It is noted that an expert hacker will spend maximum time in this phase because this sensitive information is very helpful to hack the system.

 Step 3: Scanning

-This is very important steps of penetration testing, where a penetration tester scans the target system for discovering vulnerabilities using automated tools and techniques.
-This phase scan the various target system such as a network and web application.
+This is a very important steps of penetration testing, where a penetration tester scans the target system to discover vulnerabilities using automated tools and techniques.
+This phase scans the various target systems such as a network and web application.

-For example, Nmap, short for Network Mapper is a penetration testing scanning tool which is used to discovering the vulnerabilities or security holes in network environment.
+For example, Nmap, short for Network Mapper is a penetration testing scanning tool that is used to discover the vulnerabilities or security holes in a network environment.
 A penetration tester or network administrator does the following job using Nmap tools.

-• To detect the which operating system running on network.
+• To detect which operating system running on a network.

 • To find out the open ports of your system.